-The opening ceremony will take place on February 9th, 2018, with the closing ceremony taking place on February 25th, 2018.
-The opening and closing ceremonies are great displays of the host country's culture, and there will be many things to see and do in South Korea during the games.
+The opening ceremony will take place on February 4th, 2022, with the closing ceremony taking place on February 20th, 2022.
+The opening and closing ceremonies are traditionally great displays of the host country's culture, and there will be many things to see and do in China during the games.

 It is a good idea to be well prepared for any trip knowing things ahead of time that will be useful during your travels.
-Obtaining maps and information about the country you are visiting and familiarizing yourself with things such as their transportation system, currency, traditions, and what the weather conditions will be like during your dates of travel is recommended.
+Obtaining maps and information about the country you are visiting and familiarizing yourself with things such as their transportation system, currency, traditions, and weather conditions during your dates of travel are recommended.

-The weather will be ideal for the winter games in Pyeongchang, with the average daily temperature ranging from about 39°F, considered the average high temperature, and 13°F being the average low in February.
-It will be very cold with an abundance of snow and ice, so dressing in layers is advisable, as well as bringing appropriate outerwear.
+The weather will be ideal for the winter games in Beijing, with the average daily temperature ranging from about 41 °F, considered the average high temperature for February, to 22 °F, the average low for the month.
+It will be very cold with an abundance of snow and ice, so dressing in layers is advisable, as is bringing appropriate outerwear.

-The currency of South Korea is the Won.
+The currency of China is the renminbi.
 It is recommended to check the exchange rate just before you depart for current rate information.
-It is also advised to use ATM debit cards or credit cards for purchases, as this will give you a better exchange rate than Travelers checks or cash.
+It is also advised to use ATM debit cards or credit cards for purchases, as this will give you a better exchange rate than traveler's checks or cash.

-If you are a U.S. citizen, all you need to travel to South Korea is a valid passport.
-U.S. citizens are only required to get a visa if they will be in the country longer than 90 days.
+If you are a U.S. citizen, you need a passport and a visa to travel to China.
+U.S. citizens travelling to Beijing for the Olympics will most likely need to obtain a tourist visa (L Visa).
 If you are a non-U.S. citizen, you should verify your country's requirements.

-You should also be prepared for any injuries or illnesses that could occur during your travels buy purchasing a Travel medical insurance policy.
-Domestic health insurance usually does not provide coverage outside the home country and if benefits are offered, they are usually very limited and do not offer benefits like medical evacuation, leaving you unprotected in the case of unforeseen medical issues that could arise.
+You should also be prepared for any injuries or illnesses that could occur during your travels by purchasing a Travel medical insurance policy.
+Domestic health insurance usually does not provide coverage outside the home country.
+If benefits are offered, they are usually very limited and do not include situations like medical evacuation, leaving you unprotected if any unforeseen medical issues should arise.

-Travel medical insurance can be obtained quickly and easily without the need to submit any documentation, at very reasonable rates.
-If something were to happen during your trip, whether it be catching a cold, food poisoning, or an injury due to an accident, especially in snowy or icy conditions, you would have the piece of mind knowing you have coverage and are protected, taking the worry out of the unexpected.
+Travel medical insurance can be obtained quickly and easily at very reasonable rates without the need to submit any documentation.
+If something were to happen during your trip, whether it be catching a cold, food poisoning, or an injury due to an accident—especially in snowy or icy conditions—you would have the peace of mind knowing you have coverage and are protected, taking the worry out of the unexpected.
 Some plans offer coverage for things such as lost luggage or trip interruption as well.

-If you would like more information regarding Travel medical insurance, or for a no obligation quote, you can obtain this information at www.insubuy.com.
-You can also contact Insubuy at 1-(866)-INSUBUY, to speak with a licensed agent, who can assist you in finding a plan that fits your travels needs and budget.
+If you would like more information regarding travel medical insurance or travel insurance, you can contact us to speak with a licensed agent, who can assist you in finding a plan that fits your travel needs and budget.

-Being prepared for your trip and knowing what to expect during your travels will certainly make your trip more enjoyable.
+Being prepared for your trip and knowing what to expect during your travels will certainly make them more enjoyable.

 Happy Travels and Stay Safe out there!